The Police and Crime Panel (PCP), which is totally independent of the Office of the Police and Crime Commissioner

 PCPs will be comprised of one elected representative (councillors and, where relevant, elected mayors) from each local authority within the Leicestershire force area and two independent members or co-optees.
 The Panel may appoint additional local authority members with a view to achieving political or geographical balance, up to a maximum membership of 20.

-The Panel is run from Leicestershire County Council, which provide administrative and support services.
-More information on the Leicestershire Police and Crime Panel can be found HERE.
+The Panel is run from Leicestershire City Council, which provide administrative and support services.
+More information on the Leicestershire Police and Crime Panel can be found by following the link below: